carolinep316/GA_FinalProject/README.md

 # GA_FinalProject

-I work in single-cell RNA sequencing.
-In short: individual cells are isolated, DNA libraries are constructed from each cell, and the DNA code is read on a sequencer.
-Sophisticated pipelines help us deconvolute the raw DNA code into gene counts within each cell.
+I work in genomic science - specifically, single-cell RNA sequencing.

+A very brief summary of what this process looks like: Individual cells are isolated, the DNA within is extracted, and the DNA code is read on a sequencer.
+Sophisticated pipelines help us deconvolute the DNA sequence and simplify it down to a matrix containing the gene counts within each cell.
+These matrices can be uploaded to Python or R for additional manual analysis.

 For my final project I will be using a dataset that I have used at work.